Easy Instant Pot Low Sodium Refried Beans let you savor the classic Tex-Mex dish again with no worries about high sodium or fat.

 My tips for the best Instant Pot pinto beans

-• Though you can smush-mash the beans by hand using a potato masher, using an immersion blender is so much easier.
+- Though you can smush-mash the beans by hand using a potato masher, using an immersion blender is so much easier.
 I was late to the game getting a stick blender but, I am continually amazed at how much I use it.
-See my immersion blender (affiliate link).
+See my immersion blender (paid link).

 FAQ’s about low sodium refried beans